 So how do you choose the best bike for you?
 And what are those key factors to keep in mind in the decision-making process?

-With so many options of bikes available, it's easy to buy the lemon if you do not consider some key factors like:
+With so many options of bikes available, it can be tough to figure out what's best for you.
+It helps to consider some key factors like:

 Who you cycle with